Corrected generalized cross-validation for finite ensembles of penalized estimators

 \subsection{Summary of results}

-The regime of primary interest for our results is the proportional asymptotic regime, in which the feature size $p$ scales proportionally with the sample size $n$.
+In the classical low-dimensional regime, where the feature dimension \( p \) is fixed, the excess prediction risk goes to zero as the sample size \(n\) diverges.
+Thus, the average training error itself already serves as a consistent estimator of the risk.
+In the proportional asymptotic regime, where the feature size \( p \) scales proportionally with the sample size \( n \), the prediction risk typically converges to a non-vanishing constant \citep[among others]{bayati2011lasso,karoui_2013,thrampoulidis2018precise}.
+Therefore, the regime of primary interest for our results is the proportional asymptotic regime.
 More formally, we implicitly consider a sequence of regression problems, say, indexed by $n$.
 The dimension $p{(n)}$, the distribution of the observations, the estimators and penalty under consideration, and the subsample size $k{(n)}$ all implicitly depend on $n$ with $p{(n)},k{(n)}$ growing with $n$.
 We omit the dependence on $n$ to lighten the notation and write simply, e.g., $p$ for the dimension and $k$ for the subsample size.
 Throughout the paper, the ratio $p/n$ is bounded from above by a constant independent of $n$, so that by extracting a subsequence if necessary, we may assume that $p/n$ has a finite limit.
-While several of our results are non-asymptotic with explicit dependence on certain problem parameters, we also state consistency results asymptotically using $\pto$/$\asto$ (convergence in probability/almost sure convergence), $\op(\cdot)$ and $\Op(\cdot)$ notations, which are defined with respect to the aforementioned sequence of regression problems.
+While several of our results are non-asymptotic with explicit dependence on certain problem parameters, we also state consistency results asymptotically using $\pto$/$\asto$ (convergence in probability/almost sure convergence), $\op(\cdot)$ and $\Op(\cdot)$ notation, which are defined with respect to the aforementioned sequence of regression problems.
 Our contributions are four-fold, as summarized below.

 \begin{enumerate}[leftmargin=7mm] \item \textbf{Inconsistency of GCV for finite ensembles.} We establish that ordinary GCV is inconsistent in estimating the squared out-of-sample prediction risk of finite ensembles with more than one penalized estimator (\Cref{prop:gcv_inconsistency}).
 Here, we assume strongly convex penalties that include ridge regression and elastic net, among others; and the inconsistency result of \Cref{prop:gcv_inconsistency} applies to base estimators that have normalized degrees of freedom bounded away from 0 (see \Cref{rem:df-nonnegligibility} for details).